Jiří Paclt: Taxa named after Paclt

 Several taxa have been named in honor of Jiří Paclt, such as Pseudosinella paclti Rusek, 1961 (Collembola), Litocampa paclti Condé, 1981 (Diplura) and one generic taxon Pacltiobius Kaplin, 1995 (Archaeognatha), currently treated as a subgenus of Petridiobius.

 Publications

 Jiří Paclt was a polyglot and published in Czech, Slovak, French, English and German.
 His very good understanding of Latin and Ancient Greek became evident in his comments on the misrepresentation of scientific names of animals.
 Furthermore, he did transcriptions from Cyrillic into Latin, but also conversely into Cyrillic, as well as into Japanese, Chinese and Arabic.

-When publishing works in Slovakia he often used the name Juraj, the Slovakian form of his first name, instead of the Czech form Jiří.
+When publishing works in Slovakia he often used the name Juraj, the Slovak form of his first name, instead of the Czech form Jiří.

 Paclt published more than 350 scientific articles, most of them without any co-author.
 An extensive bibliography of his bibliography can be found in Matoušek (2015).